 10 of 10

 Who has time to iron?
 Use a fabric softener or dryer sheet to help reduce fabric wrinkles and select the lowest dryer temperature setting possible that will still get the job done.
-Always remove clothing from the dryer as quickly as possible when dry and immediately fold or hang.
+Always remove clothing from the dryer as quickly as possible when they're dry and immediately fold or hang them.